Groundwork Technology Advisors

 Engineering Organization Assessment

-A review of the engineering team's structure, delivery practices, Agile maturity, DevOps practices, and capacity relative to what the organization is asking of it.
-Includes specific observations and recommendations on role clarity, team structure, and development priorities.
+A review of your engineering team's structure, delivery practices, Agile maturity, and DevOps practices, with specific observations and recommendations.

 Jon inherited an in-house electronic medical records system that had been built quickly and was showing the consequences: stability problems, quality issues, and a legacy codebase that had become genuinely difficult to work with.
 Rather than treating it as a delivery problem to be outrun, he brought in quality assurance specialists, hired the right experts, and built a more rigorous software delivery pipeline that gave the team far greater confidence in what was going out the door.
 At the same time, he incrementally replaced components of the legacy system with modern architecture, sequenced thoughtfully so ongoing operations were never disrupted.
 He also created room to build things right rather than maintaining singular pressure to ship as fast as possible, which is a difficult shift to achieve politically in most organizations.
 The result was a system and a team that the business could actually rely on.